winitzki/scall/tutorial/programming_dhall.md

 #### The free monad

 Tree-like data structures can have different shapes.
-Data can be stored on leaves and/or on branch points; branchings can be in two, in three, or in a variable number of subtrees.
+Data can be stored in leaves and/or in branch points; branchings can be in two, in three, or in a variable number of subtrees.

-There is a general combinator known as the "free monad" that describes a specific kind of tree-like structures where data is only stored on leaves while the choice of branching is described by a functor `F`.
+There is a general combinator known as the "free monad" that describes a specific kind of tree-like structures where data is only stored in leaves while the choice of branching is described by a functor `F`.
 For instance, the binary tree (`Tree2`) corresponds to choosing `F a = Pair a a` as the branching functor.

 Here is a formal definition: